CS5001-khoury/hw04/instructions/README.md

 For this assignment, we will explore error checking with while loops, and also ways to reuse functions focusing on 'abstraction' of concepts.
 To be successful, you will want to **DEVELOP INCREMENTALLY** meaning write a little at  time, and run your tests then write some more.

-You will want to make sure you complete the Module 4 workshop before beginning this assignment.
+You will want to make sure you complete the Module 4 Team Activity before beginning this assignment.

 ## Part 1: Number Magic
 For this part, you will write three functions.
-These functions are not an application, but instead three functions that are being used by another 'application'.
+These functions are not an application, but instead three functions that are being used by another application.
 As such, it is really important to test those functions.
-We have provided the start of your tests in [test_number_magic.py](test_number_magic.py).
+We have provided the start of your tests in [test_number_magic.py](../test_number_magic.py).

-👉🏽 **task**: You you will write [number_magic.py](number_magic.py).
+👉🏽 **task**: You you will write [number_magic.py](../number_magic.py).
 The three functions needed are:

 1. evens(max)
 2. odds(max)
 3. number_string(number, max, invert, delim)

 ### Evens
 `evens()` returns a string of even numbers up to including max separated by commas.
-For example, if we typed the function call into python.
+For example, if we typed the function call into the python shell (after loading the file).

 ```console
 >>> evens(10)